CFEsau/aquila/readme.txt

 aquila_mst.f90
 Input file: .dat files from 'data'
 - Set which core types are required (starless, prestellar, protostellar)
-- Cycle through core type files and count objects to allocate arrays
+- Cycle through core type files & find objects in each to allocate arrays
-- Allocate variables desired for MSTs
+- Allocate variables required for MSTs
 - Cycle through core type files again reading in data
 - Call lambda_setup to allocate, zero, and deallocate arrays used in lambda calculations